 Again, not every state handles things this way, so where you file for divorce often plays a huge role in this realm.

 Related Reading: Is Oregon a Community Property State?

 Jurisdiction And Child Custody

-As with most areas in divorce, children complicate matters, and jurisdiction is no different.
+As with most areas of divorce, children complicate matters.
+Jurisdiction is no different.
 We touched above on how different states rule on child custody.
-But jurisdiction is another issue entirely.
+But establishing jurisdiction in custody cases is another issue entirely.

 This is where the Uniform Child Custody Jurisdiction and Enforcement Act comes into play.
 Established in the late 1960s, and adopted by every state by 1981, the UCCJEA is a statute that determines jurisdiction in cases involving children.

 These are just a few ways that illustrate the importance of where you file for divorce.
 Jurisdiction impacts many areas of the process, and it’s vital to know how.
-State laws often vary in ways you never expect.
+State laws often vary in small but significant ways you never expect.

 Whether you live in Oregon or another state can have a huge impact on your settlement, and your life moving forward, and it’s definitely worth learning the ins and outs.